The brain was the focus of the conversation between Edvard I. Moser and Erwin Neher during #LINOSD. Photo/Credit: piranka/iStock

 Though Big Science has achieved phenomenal discoveries in other areas of science, such as physics where vast resources and funds are ploughed into ambitious projects such as the Laser Interferometer Gravitational-Wave Observatory (LIGO) and Large Hadron Collider (LHC), Neher and Moser both feel neuroscience as a discipline is simply not mature enough for such an approach to succeed.
 “Perhaps in hundred years. (…) And I don’t think that it’s possible at this date to agree about what are the right experiments or how should they be done,” said Moser.

 This news might come as a disappointment for those who have pinned their hopes on Big Science finding cures for brain disorders like Alzheimer’s disease.
 But it does make now a fantastic time to enter the field of neuroscience.

 Today, researchers are able to collect an unprecedented amount of data from thousands of neurons at the same time.
 “That’s where we have to operate if we want to understand the human mind,” explained Moser.
-“Because it’s all about interactions between large groups of cells (…) all working together in parallel, at the same time.”
+“Because it’s all about interactions of hundreds, of thousands of cells.”

 As a result, neuroscience is crying out for experts in data science, machine learning and AI.
 “But we need people who can actually come up with theories about how things work, and that is different from analysing data – both are needed,” said Moser.
 Essentially, it will take individual human creativity to understand higher brain functions – like creativity.